carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 With this setup, each process in step 4 can run asynchronously, allowing for overlapping execution.
 Furthermore, some of the processes can run in parallel, allowing for using more system resources at the bottleneck steps.
-In particular, the core work of downloading, decrypting, decompressing, and patching blocks is parallelized and can be scaled individually to match the system resources.
+In particular, the core work of downloading (4.5), decrypting (4.6), decompressing (4.7), and patching blocks (4.1) is parallelized and can be scaled individually to match the system resources.

 A major benefit is that the post verification step has been removed as it's now performed on the fly during the restore flow.
 This was separated in the legacy flow as the block writes were scattered, meaning each file was not ensured fully restored until the end of the flow.
 In the new flow, each file processor knows excatly when each file is fully restored and can thus verify while it is being restored.